The Temptation of Buddha and the Fourth Gospel: Some Observations

 Temptation Stories and the Fourth Gospel

-Fourth, John’s Jesus does not turn stones into bread or the Himalaya into gold, but he turns water into wine (Jn 2:1-13) in the very mundane context of a wedding feast, apparently manifesting his “divine” powers and evidently inspiring faith in his followers, according to the Evangelist.
+4. John’s Jesus does not turn stones into bread or the Himalaya into gold, but he turns water into wine (Jn 2:1-13) in the very mundane context of a wedding feast, apparently manifesting his “divine” powers and evidently inspiring faith in his followers, according to the Evangelist.
+(15)

 Conclusion and chronology

-Briefly stated, John does not give the Temptation episode in one single narrative but scatters ideas embodied in the temptation story in several parts of his Gospel.
-As has been made clear above, the Buddhist theological ideas are deeply embedded in all the Four Gospels in the sense that Jesus, like Buddha, postpones his death on numerous occasions, while he is preaching his truth and sending out his disciples to preach the same.
+Briefly stated, John does not give the Temptation episode in one single narrative but scatters ideas embodied in the temptation story in several parts of his Gospel and in the Apocalypse.
+I am even inclined to suggest that the Lord’s Prayer itself is a celebration of the victory of Jesus over the Evil One and an invocation that the faithful too become victorious over the Evil One; in fact, in the Aramaic version of the Lord’s Prayer, we say, “Deliver us from the Evil One (min bisha)”; besides, we have the motifs of seat or abode in heaven, bread, kingdom, temptation, and worship of God are all found in this prayer.
+As has been made clear above, the Buddhist theological ideas are deeply embedded in all the Four Gospels in the sense that Jesus, like Buddha, postpones his death on numerous occasions (20), while he is preaching his truth and sending out his disciples to preach the same.

 The so-called “historical” Jesus of Palestine and Egypt I am referring to is the one who stands at the head of the various Jesus Movements, known today as Christianity (causal determinism, according to which every event has a cause or like effects have like causes).
 However, this historical Jesus is also an elusive or indeterministic figure (physical indeterminism — the doctrine that “not all events in the physical world are predetermined with absolute precision," As Karl Popper explains it).
 Jesus is elusive like a sub-atomic particle, whose position in actual geographic place and momentum in exact historical time we cannot locate at the same time because the observer always skews the perception and the object of the perception, leading to the Principle of Indeterminism of Quantum Physics, but the particle is real though its trajectories are fuzzy.
 In fact, I like Morton smith’s indeterministic view of the Jesus phenomenon: